The following Maui restaurants are no longer open

 Hard Rock Cafe

 The only Hard Rock Cafe on Maui CLOSED in December 2016.
 It was in Lahaina, at 900 Front Street, on the ocean side of the Outlets shopping mall.
 Phone 808-667-7400.

-Like other Hard Rock Cafes all over the world, this was a rock and roll themed restaurant loaded with memorabilia and momentos of rock and roll songs.
+Like other Hard Rock Cafes all over the world, this was a rock and roll themed restaurant loaded with memorabilia and mementos of rock and roll songs.
 Here on Maui, they added surfing displays.
 They had the usual menu of burgers, sandwiches, salads, and standard entrees.
-Of course there was a shopping section with Hard Rock t-shirts, pins and souvenirs.
+Of course, there was a shopping section with Hard Rock t-shirts, pins, and souvenirs.

 Iron Imu Maui BBQ

 Iron Imu CLOSED in December of 2016.
 It was a barbecue restaurant in the Napili Shores condos at 5315 Lower Honoapiilani Road in Napili, on the west side of Maui.
 Phone 808-442-3700.

 Iron Imu had Maui’s best BBQ.
 Most dinners came with your choice of meat (such as chicken or beef brisket or ribs), plus your choice of any three sides (such as mac & cheese, slaw, beans, or rice).
 I loved the ribs here.
 And I highly recommended that you get the macaroni and cheese as one of your sides, because this is the best mac & cheese I have tasted anywhere.

 You ordered your food at a counter, and then they cook it and bring it to your table on a metal tray.
 The restaurant was about 15 minutes north of Kaanapali Beach.
 Open for dinner only.